CumulusNetworks/docs/content/cumulus-linux-37/Whats-New/_index.md

 ## What's New in Cumulus Linux 3.7.0

-Cumulus Linux 3.7.0 contains a number of new platforms, features and improvements.
+Cumulus Linux 3.7.0 supports new platforms, provides bug fixes, and contains several new features and improvements.

 ### New Platforms in 3.7.0